The lowdown (in their own words...)

 What we are looking for: Strong interpersonal, communication and client service skills and analytical ability, as well as a proven ability to work effectively both independently and within a team.

 What you'll do:Trainees will be faced with consistently high-quality, challenging assignments, working with senior lawyers on complex and frequently cross-border matters.

-Perks: 25 days’ holiday p/a, life assurance, health and travel insurance, dental insurance, long-term disability insurance, option to take up to four weeks qualification leave at the end of training contract, season ticket loan and pension.
+Perks: 25 days' holiday p/a, life assurance, private medical and dental insurance, long-term disability insurance, season ticket loan, pension, cycle to work scheme, employee assistance programme and the option to take qualification leave at the end of the training contract.

 Sponsorship:Sponsorship of LPC and GDL at BPP University in London.
 A maintainence grant of £8,000 will be provided.